Fideltodayy/Task-Management-App/README.md

 #Task Management System

 The Task Management System is a web-based application that allows individuals or teams to manage their tasks and projects efficiently.
 This project is designed to provide a comprehensive platform for managing tasks, increasing productivity and enhancing team collaboration.
+Long term goal of this project is a Gantt Chart.

 ## Features